 And now he did not know where to find her.
 The only solution he could see, he said, was to visit trade fair after trade fair, and attempt to run into her again; or to contact the company whose pamphlets she was distributing, and find from them the name of the agency which had supplied their pamphleteers, and so on.
 Only this information would not be forthcoming.

 It is easy for Emmet to develop an infatuation like this, since non-consummation is his type of romantic love.
 His susceptibility and shyness demand no reciprocity, no words.
 Apollo to a forest of Daphnes, puffed up and inept, the thoughtless brushed fingers of a pamphlet girl were quite sufficient to unkilter his universe.

 It is much the same for everyone: desire is total, consummation sporadic.
-There are whole forests of women that I will never even meet.
-Where I differ from Emmet however is, first, in the realisation that most of them I wouldn’t want to, and second in the prevailing geometry: my own forest, if you will, is gravitationally shaped by the presence out there somewhere of one vast dark tree, a woman I suppose I loved and subsequently mislaid, and in whose shadow much of my life since has been lived.
+Where I differ from Emmet however lies in the prevailing geometry: my own forest of desire, if you will, is gravitationally shaped by the presence out there somewhere of one vast dark tree, a woman I suppose I loved and subsequently mislaid, and in whose shadow much of my life since has been lived.
 For many years, in other words, I had an unconsummated longing for a woman with whom I had had a lengthy and involved affair.

 Perhaps Emmet and I are not so different.

 We lived adjacent to my father’s place of work, offices and factories producing street lights and concrete lampposts.
 There were a number of dumps dotted around the site, and on summer evenings and at weekends my brother and I would make a round of them, pick them over for god knows what.
 Our teenage world aspired to the quality of a gentleman’s library but was furnished with light-industrial detritus.